CoinRemitter/woocommerce-wordpress/README.md

 ![Invoice preview (sample)](https://coinremitter.com/assets/img/screenshots/woocomerce_plugin/screenshot-8.png)

-* Copy the Payment address from generated invoice and pay the exact amount from your personal wallet.
+* Copy the Payment address from the generated invoice and pay the exact amount from your personal wallet.
 Once you transfer to this address, it requires 3 confirmations to mark the order ‘paid’.
 It will automatically redirect you to the order summary page once payment is confirmed on the blockchain.

 ![Order summary with product and payment details](https://coinremitter.com/assets/img/screenshots/woocomerce_plugin/screenshot-9.png)